Banjo-Kazooie

-Banjo-Kazooie is a series of video games developed by Rare.
-The games feature a male bear named Banjo and his friend, a large female red bird named Kazooie, who are both controlled by the player.
-Banjo originally made his debut as a playable character in 1997 as part of the cast of Diddy Kong Racing.
-Throughout the various games, they are tasked with thwarting the various evil schemes of a witch named Gruntilda.
-The first game, Banjo-Kazooie, was released in 1998 to critical acclaim and was followed by three sequels and a spin-off racing game.
+Banjo-Kazooie is a platform game series developed by the British studio Rare.
+The games focus on the two title characters―Banjo, a male brown bear; and Kazooie, a large female bird who is typically seen riding in Banjo's backpack―both of whom are controlled by the player.
+The games generally involve the pair in conflict with the evil witch Gruntilda Winkybunion.
+The eponymous first game in the series was released in 1998 to critical acclaim and was followed by Banjo-Tooie (2000), Banjo-Kazooie: Nuts & Bolts (2008), Banjo-Kazooie: Grunty's Revenge (2003), and Banjo-Pilot (2005), a spinoff kart racing game.

-The franchise debuted on the Nintendo 64 and subsequent entries in the series also appeared on Game Boy Advance and Xbox 360.
-The three main titles then saw a release on Xbox One as part of Rare Replay.
-The franchise has been largely dormant since the release of Banjo-Kazooie: Nuts & Bolts in 2008.
-However, Banjo and Kazooie have made occasional appearances in later crossover titles such as Sega's All-Stars Racing series and Nintendo's Super Smash Bros. series.
+The franchise debuted on the Nintendo 64, while subsequent entries in the series also released for Game Boy Advance and Xbox 360.
+The three main titles were also included in the Xbox One compilation Rare Replay.
+The franchise has been largely dormant since the release of Nuts & Bolts; its characters, however, have made occasional appearances in later crossover titles such as Sega's All-Stars Racing series and Nintendo's Super Smash Bros. series.